SoftwareEngineeringToolDemos/ICSE-2014-Atlas/README.md

-License:
+**License**:

-Atlas is now a commercial tool, it is not uder opensource licese.But users or organizations can get Free license from website.
+Atlas is now a commercial tool, it is not under opensource license.
+But users or organizations can get Free license from website.
 [Free License for Atlas Lite](http://www.ensoftcorp.com/atlas/lite/) , [Academic License](http://www.ensoftcorp.com/atlas/academic-license/)